HomepageExploring JavaScript (ES2025 Edition)

 }

-const LIGHTSPEED = 299792458;
+const LIGHT_SPEED = 299792458;

-export { square, LIGHTSPEED }; // semicolon!
+export { square, LIGHT_SPEED }; // semicolon!

 With an export clause, we can rename before exporting and use different names internally: